Dinie97/spotify-web-angular/README.md

 ## API Integration

-Used rapidAPi tu get list of song playlist on Dashboard
+Used rapidAPi to get list of song playlist on Dashboard

 https://rapidapi.com/Glavier/api/spotify23/